Botacin-s-Lab/EchoCrypt/ours/finetune/readme.txt

 to run in the notebook are named as the following respectively:
 Training from scratch (LoRA).
 and
-Training from pretrained LoRA, by Yichen
+Training from pretrained LoRA, by ?

 Within the pretrained LoRA by us, you probably need to load it from online by running:
 "Load pretrained from uploaded weights"